 Cooking requires a lot of hard work and patience, and you can’t lose it while brining it as well.
 Never make the mistake of cooking the chicken wings immediately after brining.
 Otherwise, all the effort will be of no use.

 Always rinse off the brine from the wings and pat it dry.
-Then leave the meat for a few hours.
-However, instead of leaving it alone, you can add some seasoning over it.
+Then leave the wings for a few hours.
+However, instead of leaving them alone, you can add some seasoning to them.
 The marinating will enhance the taste after cooking even better.